edbeeching/godot_rl_agents/docs/CUSTOM_ENV.md

 	move_action = clamp(action["move_action"][0], -1.0, 1.0)
 ```

-We have now defined the agent’s observation, which is the position and velocity of the ball in its local cooridinate space.
-We have also defined the action space of the agent, which is a single contuninous value ranging from -1 to +1.
+We have now defined the agent’s observation, which is the position and velocity of the ball in its local coordinate space.
+We have also defined the action space of the agent, which is a single continuous value ranging from -1 to +1.

 The next step is to update the Player’s script to use the actions from the AIController, edit the Player’s script by clicking on the scroll next to the player node, update the code in `Player.gd` to the following the following: